2K video, stereo sound

 'Human Flesh' follows a distinct trajectory within Ruscica's work: a slowing down of the timespan between recognition and assimilation so as to provide an entry-point for the absurd.

-'Human Flesh' (2019) furthers Ruscica's inquiry into breaking apart cultural signifiers through moving image, heightening his sketch-like approach to bringing material and ideas together, whilst retaining the performative edge that underpins his practice.
+'Human Flesh' (2019) furthers Ruscica's inquiry into breaking apart cultural signifiers through moving image, heightening a sketch-like approach to bringing material and ideas together, whilst retaining the performative edge that underpins the artist's practice.

 - Sam Watson